 The upper of the Air Max Excee is comprised of a light mesh base, with suede and synthetic overlays, that gives the shoe a unique look.
 A Nike Air tag is situated on the tongue, as well as on the heel, and Air Max is written in a stylized font on the midsole overlay.Overall, the upper has a very traditional style, however exposed stitching around the suede is a sign of the age this shoe is being released in, as this look has become increasingly popular since Off White’s ”The Ten” collection with Nike in 2017.
 There have been a several different colorways released so far with many more to come, but my personal favorite, and the pair I picked up, is predominantly white, with hits of green, red, and blue.
 The color scheme and the shoes color blocking works well to mimic a 90’s Air Max, and the materials are more than adequate for a $90 model.

-In terms of sizing, we, as well as many others online, have found that the Air Max Excee runs quite narrow in the toe area.
+In terms of sizing, during this Nike Air Max Excee review, I have found that this sneaner runs quite narrow in the toe area.
 As a result, we suggest you go half a size down, but other than that, the upper is relatively comfortable and impressively breathable.
 Another issue raised by reviewers online, is that the inner lining of the shoe has ripped in some cases, and whilst this hasn’t been a problem for me, this wouldn’t be entirely surprising considering this is a budget model.

 The sole of the Air Max 200 consists predominantly of Nike’s Cushlon Foam, with an Air Unit in the heel.
 In terms of looks, the sole strikes a resemblance to the Air Max 180, however with Nike having better technology than they did 29 years ago, the Air bubble looks to be more durable, and much larger.